ibm-cloud-docs/assistant/skill-develop.md

 # Advanced skill development
 {: #skill-develop}

-A developer can extend the capabilities of your skills by using tools that are provided within the product or the product APIs or a combination of both.
+A developer can extend the capabilities of a skill.
 {: shortdesc}

 Learn more about what's possible in the following sections.